cossacklabs/product-docs/acra/what-is-acra.md

 * **Secure data vault:** put your sensitive data in a separate database, then protect it with Acra so that high-risk data has separate protection infrastructure built around it.
 Encrypt, anonymize, mask or tokenize sensitive data.
 Filter suspicious SQL queries, detect and prevent data leaks, produce tamper-proof audit log.

-* **Quick and transparent integration of encryption:** quickly integrate Acra into your existing applications that rely on MySQL/PostgreSQL-compatible databases with minimum amount of re-engineering effort - days instead of months.
+* **Quick and transparent integration of encryption:** quickly integrate Acra into your existing applications that rely on MySQL/PostgreSQL-compatible databases with a minimum amount of re-engineering effort - days instead of months.
 Acra will encrypt/decrypt data fields "on the fly", while your application and database don't know that the data is encrypted.

 * **Developer-friendly data security module:** integrate security controls in your infrastructure without diving into security detail too deeply.
 Even in case of the incident, your data is encrypted.